Dwolla/v2-ach-api-docs/source/includes/_customers.md

 ## List business classifications

 Retrieve an `_embedded` list of business classifications that contains an `_embedded` list of industry classifications.
-An industry classification is used to identify the Customer's business and is required by Dwolla when verifying a `business` in order to better analyze the nature of a business.
+The appropriate Id from the list of industry classifications must be passed in the `businessClassification` parameter when [creating a Business Verified Customer](#request-parameters---verified-strongbusinessstrong-customer-sole-proprietorship-only).
+The industry classification is used to identify the Customer's business and is required by Dwolla when verifying a `business` in order to better analyze the nature of a business.

 ### HTTP request